Fusion Price Tops $0.38 (FSN)

 According to CryptoCompare, “Fusion is an ERC-20 token based on the Ethereum blockchain.
 The FSN token is an essential component of all the tools available in the Fusion ecosystem.
 FSN tokens enable access to the entire suite of features and financial transactions on the network.
 The Fusion MainNet went live on June 2019, in the short/medium term Fusion tokens will exist in various states to maximize access to liquidity and to provide flexibility for token holders.
 Token holders can seamlessly swap between native MainNet FSN, ERC20 FSN and later BEP2 FSN using Fusion’s Token Swap mechanism and Asset Gateway.
 Importantly, the total supply of FSN tokens will remain constant.
 FSN explorer “

-It is usually not currently possible to buy alternative cryptocurrencies such as Fusion directly using US dollars.
-Investors seeking to trade Fusion should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Fusion using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Fusion directly using U.S. dollars.
+Investors seeking to trade Fusion should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Fusion using one of the aforementioned exchanges.

 Receive News & Updates for Fusion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fusion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.